FACTBOX-U.S. banks tighten COVID-19 precautions as Omicron variant spreads | Business

 Most major U.S. banks have had staff working in offices since the summer, but some are now choosing not to host holiday parties and others are strongly recommending staff to get booster shots.
 The following are the pandemic-related rules among Wall Street's biggest banks.
 For a FACTBOX on Canadian financial firms, click on

-In December, the bank told New York City employees that they could work from home during the holidays and offered them free COVID-19 test kits.
-Citigroup Inc

-Citigroup told employees at its New York City office on Wednesday they could work from home if they were able to through the holidays, a source with knowledge of the matter told Reuters.
-The bank has been requiring employees in the United States to be vaccinated but is not mandating boosters.
-It is providing rapid test kits and encouraging testing for employees going into the office, a source said earlier.
+Citigroup has also asked its employees to work from home during the first few weeks of 2022, a person familiar with the matter told Reuters.
+On Dec.
+15, the bank told employees at its New York City office they could work from home if they were able to through the holidays, a source with knowledge of the matter told Reuters.

-Deutsche Bank The German lender has made COVID-19 boosters available to staff at its new midtown headquarters in New York City since early November, according to a source familiar with the matter.

 Morgan Stanley Morgan Stanley is asking employees, contractors and visitors to show proof of vaccination before entering its New York headquarters.
 The bank does not require additional COVID-19 testing for staff or visitors, a spokesperson said.